naofireblade/homebridge-weather-plus/README.md

 - Switch on a blue light in the morning when the chance for rain is above 20% today (or white when the forecast condition is snow / yellow when it's sunny).
 - Start your automatic garden irrigation in the evening depending on the amount of rain today and the forecast for tomorrow.

-**Hint:** To trigger rules based on time and weather condition you will need a pluging like [homebridge-delay-switch](https://www.npmjs.com/package/homebridge-delay-switch).
+**Hint:** To trigger rules based on time and weather condition you will need a plugin like [homebridge-delay-switch](https://www.npmjs.com/package/homebridge-delay-switch).
 Create a dummy switch that resets after some seconds.
 Set this switch to on with a timed rule.
 Then create a condition rule that triggers when the switch goes on depending on weather conditions of your choice.

 ## Contributors